TEXT THE DOJO — Info • Videos • Free Intro Class

 Do you compete in tournaments?

 We’re not a sports school, so we don’t generally go to competitions.
 Occasionally students want to go try a competition.
 A few months ago two of our students went and did a full-contact Muay Thai tournament and took gold and silver medals.
 Those skills are not our focus, but we know them and can do them.
 For the vast majority of students, competitions are not part of the picture.
+On very rare occasions if somebody wants to go do a full contact tournament as some kind of personal challenge or bucket list thing, we’ll help them with it.
+We do have the skills but it’s not where we put our day-to-day focus at all.

 Do you do sparring?
 Is it safe?